 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

 It seems like a common assumption about growing your own food at home is that gardening will automatically save you money.
-While this can certainly be true in some cases, if you really want to save money on food by growing a garden, then it’s important to actually think about how much money you spend and how much money you save if you’re trying to figure out whether gardening will actually save you money or not.
+While this can certainly be true in some cases, if you really want to save money on food by growing a garden, then it’s important to actually think about how much money you spend and how much the value of the produce you grow is if you’re trying to figure out whether gardening will actually save you money or not.

 And if you spend a lot of money on gardening equipment, seeds, and amendments, etc. and get a very small harvest or even no harvest at all if you have animals or weather that destroys part of your garden, it’s even possible to lose money on your garden rather than saving money.

 It’s really hard to give a simple “yes” or “no” answer to the question of whether or not gardening saves you money because there are so many factors that could affect the amount of money you spend and save on your garden.
 So I’ve listed out several of those factors to think about when you’re trying to figure out if you are saving money with your garden.

 Factors to Consider to See If You Are Saving Money with Your Garden:

 If you plant all store bought seedlings in your garden, the cost can really add up.
 Depending on which seedlings you buy and where you buy them, the cost of each seedling plant is usually somewhere between $2-4.
 If you start your garden from seeds, though, you could spend the same $2-4 but get a whole packet with many seeds in it that would allow you to grow many more plants for the same price.